-As part of obtaining reasonable assurance about whether the Postal Service's closing package financial statements are free from material misstatement, we also performed tests of its compliance with certain provisions of TFM Chapter 4700 and the Supplemental Guidance, noncompliance with which could have a material effect on the closing package financial statement amounts.
+As part of obtaining reasonable assurance about whether the Postal Service's closing package financial statements are free from material misstatement, we also performed tests of its compliance with certain provisions of TFM Chapter 4700 noncompliance which could have a material effect on the closing package financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit of the closing package financial statements, and accordingly, we do not express such an opinion.

-The results of our tests of compliance with TFM Chapter 4700 and the Supplemental Guidance disclosed an instance of noncompliance that is required to be reported herein under Government Auditing Standards and OMB Bulletin Number 15-02.
-The TFM and OMB Circular A-136, Federal Reporting Requirements, requires federal agencies to report financial data quarterly and reconcile with other agencies differences in reported amounts.
+The results of our tests disclosed an instance of noncompliance that is required to be reported herein under Government Auditing Standards and OMB Bulletin Number 17-03.
+The TFM and OMB Circular A-136, Federal Reporting Requirements,3 requires federal agencies to report financial data quarterly and reconcile with other agencies differences in reported amounts.
 Quarterly, the Postal Service reported to Treasury amounts involving financial transactions with selected agencies.
-However, the Postal Service reported amounts only for the four authoritative agencies.
-It did not reconcile intragovernmental activities and balances or identify reasons for differences with its trading partners unless contacted by other agencies.
+However, the Postal Service reported amounts only for the four authoritative agencies.4 It did not reconcile intragovernmental activities and balances or identify reasons for differences with its trading partners unless contacted by other agencies.